 In both ways, there Is always a chance that water will drip from the pot. more often than not, creating a mess.
 The most common reason plants tend to be messy is the drainage holes at the bottom.

 These are absolutely necessary for the overall health of the plant but at the same time, it also causes a lot of mess.
-Hence the question, how to prevent indoor plants from leaking water?
+Hence the question is, how to prevent indoor plants from leaking water?
 This situation is very relevant.

 The easiest solution for preventing leaking is in the pot design itself.
 Most gardeners call this the Goldilocks method where you need to water the plant just right, it need not be too much or too little.